yiwenwang47/gocolors/README.md

-# A simple program to extract colors from a picture.
+# A simple program to extract a palette from a picture.

-Combination of http requests and image manipulation in Golang.
+Image manipulation in Golang.

+The task to extract a color palette from a picture is always arbitrary, and the current approach is to: blur -> resize -> cluster.

+Might use the Colormind API (http://colormind.io/) to refine the results.

 Ongoing.
-The image-to-json part is done.